LanzaTech Global (NASDAQ:LNZA) Stock Price Up 4.6%

-LanzaTech Global, Inc. (NASDAQ:LNZA – Get Free Report)’s stock price rose 4.6% during mid-day trading on Wednesday .
-The stock traded as high as $4.67 and last traded at $4.56.
-Approximately 34,860 shares were traded during mid-day trading, a decline of 90% from the average daily volume of 348,727 shares.
+Shares of LanzaTech Global, Inc. (NASDAQ:LNZA – Get Free Report) shot up 4.6% during mid-day trading on Wednesday .
+The company traded as high as $4.67 and last traded at $4.56.
+34,860 shares traded hands during trading, a decline of 90% from the average session volume of 348,727 shares.
 The stock had previously closed at $4.36.

 Analyst Ratings Changes

-Separately, Roth Mkm reissued a “buy” rating and issued a $8.00 price target on shares of LanzaTech Global in a research report on Tuesday, September 19th.
+Separately, Roth Mkm restated a “buy” rating and set a $8.00 price target on shares of LanzaTech Global in a report on Tuesday, September 19th.

 LanzaTech Global Price Performance

-LanzaTech Global (NASDAQ:LNZA – Get Free Report) last posted its quarterly earnings data on Wednesday, August 9th.
-The company reported ($0.14) earnings per share for the quarter, missing the consensus estimate of ($0.13) by ($0.01).
-The firm had revenue of $12.92 million for the quarter, compared to the consensus estimate of $14.50 million.
-Equities analysts predict that LanzaTech Global, Inc. will post -0.56 earnings per share for the current year.
+LanzaTech Global (NASDAQ:LNZA – Get Free Report) last announced its quarterly earnings data on Wednesday, August 9th.
+The company reported ($0.14) EPS for the quarter, missing analysts’ consensus estimates of ($0.13) by ($0.01).
+The firm had revenue of $12.92 million for the quarter, compared to analyst estimates of $14.50 million.
+As a group, equities analysts anticipate that LanzaTech Global, Inc. will post -0.56 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of LNZA.
-Atalaya Capital Management LP bought a new stake in shares of LanzaTech Global during the first quarter valued at approximately $11,355,000.
-BlackRock Inc. bought a new position in LanzaTech Global in the second quarter valued at approximately $14,197,000.
-Geode Capital Management LLC bought a new position in LanzaTech Global in the second quarter valued at approximately $5,914,000.
-State Street Corp bought a new position in LanzaTech Global in the second quarter valued at approximately $3,261,000.
-Finally, Charles Schwab Investment Management Inc. bought a new position in LanzaTech Global in the second quarter valued at approximately $3,185,000.
-20.85% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in LNZA.
+Atalaya Capital Management LP acquired a new position in shares of LanzaTech Global during the first quarter valued at about $11,355,000.
+BlackRock Inc. acquired a new position in LanzaTech Global in the second quarter worth about $14,197,000.
+Geode Capital Management LLC acquired a new position in LanzaTech Global in the second quarter worth about $5,914,000.
+State Street Corp acquired a new position in LanzaTech Global in the second quarter worth about $3,261,000.
+Finally, Charles Schwab Investment Management Inc. acquired a new position in LanzaTech Global in the second quarter worth about $3,185,000.
+Institutional investors and hedge funds own 20.85% of the company’s stock.

 About LanzaTech Global